EventGhost/EventGhost/_build/data/docs/writing_plugins.rst

    AddAction() in its __init__() method.
 3. If the plugin has any parameters that need to be set up, the Configure() method is called and the user has to make the appropriate settings.
-As soon as the user presses the OK button, EventGhost will receive the parameters and store them.
+As soon as the user presses the :guilabel:`OK` button, EventGhost will receive the parameters and store them.
 4. Now the :meth:`~eg.PluginBase.__start__` method is called and the plugin will receive the stored parameters.
 So it will receive the same parameters that Configure() has returned.
-5. If EventGhost is about to quit or the plugin gets deleted by the user, the :meth:`~eg.PluginBase.__stop__` method is called and then the __close__() method immediately after that.
+5. If EventGhost is about to quit or the plugin gets deleted by the user, the :meth:`~eg.PluginBase.__stop__` method is called and then the :meth:`~eg.PluginBase.__close__` method immediately after that.

 If the user now disables your running plugin in the tree, your :meth:`~eg.PluginBase.__stop__` method gets called.
 If he re-enables the